adjust/api-client-r/README.md

         tracker.token='26kvyi')
       )

+For this function, you can issue calls for multiple app tokens at the same time and group for example by `grouping=c('app', 'network')`.
 For a full list of options and supported KPIs, see `?adjust.deliverables` from your R session.

 Similarly you have `adjust.events` for your custom Adjust-Events queries and `adjust.cohorts` for Cohorts.
 The R help